Associate in Applied Science (A.A.S.)

 Students' body of work will exhibit a technical competency which clearly illustrates a solid understanding of how to implement the computer as an artistic tool.

-Field trips to area museums and art galleries, along with visits to printing and design firms, enhance the student's appreciation for the variety of design ideas being utilized today.
+Field trips to area museums and art galleries, along with visits to printing and design firms, will enhance your appreciation for the variety of design ideas being utilized today.

 Art Club: The Art Club participates in gallery openings, brings guest lecturers to campus, and organizes field trips to local and regional museums, workshops, and four-year colleges and universities.